Ullam Ketkumae: Critical reception

-The music and background score were composed by Harris Jayaraj and became popular upon release.
-The songs were released on YouTube by Think Music India in 2020.

 Legacy

 Ullam Ketkumae was notably one of the first Tamil films in the reunion genre.
 Several news websites including The Times of India and The New Indian Express listed this film as one to watch on Friendship Day along with several other films including Thalapathi (1991), Kadhal Desam (1996), Friends (2001), Chennai 600028 (2007), Naadodigal (2009), and Nanban (2012).

 The success of the film brought a series of offers for Shaam, whose career was struggling prior to release.
 The success of the film prompted ABCD, another film starring Shaam, to release two months later.
 Arya and Asin were able to consolidate their positions as rising actors.